 How does it work

 Initially students are introduced to a short sequence, which they repeat several times to memorise the postures.
-If you have completed a beginners course, you practice the postures you've been taught in that course.
+If you have completed an Intro course, you practice the postures you've been taught in that course.
 With time, the body remembers the sequence and the focus shifts to the breath which is an integral part of this practice.
 With experience the practice becomes a dynamic, moving meditation.
 Teachers continue to guide the development of a students practice and assist with postures by giving physical adjustments.

 Morning Mysore classes will be cancelled on moon days (full & new moon), which are traditional rest days.